absmohamed/JS-intro/Mongoose/README.md

 You can clean up the `utilities.js` and `utilities.test.js` to remove any require and exports that were related to our file-persisted implementation.
 The completed code can be found in the code-complete folder in this repository if you need some guidance.

 You can also remove the `.only` from utilities.test.js and make sure all of the tests are passing.

+## Challenge

+**Adding Validations**

+Validations can and should be added to a model's schema to help ensure that good data is provided by the client, and that appropriate messages are sent when there is a problem with the data.

+Look at the [documentation on validation for mongoose models](https://mongoosejs.com/docs/4.x/docs/validation.html), and add the following:

+1. Add a minimum length for blog post **content**, **username**, and **title**.
+Pick values you feel are appropriate.
+2. Add a maximum length for blog post **content**.
+Pick a value you feel is appropriate.
+3. Read the documentation to find out how you can customize the message when a built-in validation fails.
+The message we saw when we didn't include a username in the test for `addPost` was a bit strange: `Path`username`is required`.
+Specify a custom message for the required validations on the Post schema fields that is more user friendly.
+4. Add at least one test to utilities.test.js that tests positively that `addPost` fails when a required field is missing.
+This is called a negative test case, and they can be just as important as positive test cases.
+Use the [expect documentation](https://jestjs.io/docs/en/expect.html) if you need help choosing an assertion to do this.
+(There's an example of one way to do this in code-complete, but try to find a way on your own, or a different way).